In order to apply for a Tier 4 visa you will need the documents listed below.

-You must provide bank statements to show that you have sufficient funds to pay for your studies.
+You must provide a bank statement(s), loan letter or sponsorship letter to show that you have sufficient funds to pay for your studies.
 This includes outstanding tuition fees for your course, as well as living costs.
 Living costs for study at Middlesex University are £1,265 per month for the duration of the course, up to a maximum of £11,385*.

-The bank statements must clearly show the money is in your account for 28 consecutive days.
+Bank statements must clearly show that the money has been in your account for 28 consecutive days.
 The bank statement cannot be more than one month old when you apply for your visa.

-The bank statement must be in English and it must be in your name or the names of your parents(s).
-You cannot use a company account or a bank account which belongs to anyone else.
+The bank statement must be in your name or the names of either of your parents.
+You cannot use a company account or a bank account which is held in someone else's name.

 If your bank is in Bangladesh, Cameroon, Ghana, India, Iran, Pakistan, Philippines or Sri Lanka you must ensure that your bank appears on the accepted list of financial institutions.

 Loan letters must have been issued as part of an official state or national government educational loan scheme.
 Sponsorship letters must have been issued by a government or government agency, university or multinational company.

 All financial documents must be in English or accompanied by a translated version which has been stamped and signed by a professional translator.

 If you are applying for your visa from within the UK, you may be able to show reduced living costs.
 Please see the UKCISA website for more information